2 The Science of Baking 14th June – 26th July 2019

 We will only be accepting 30 bakers for each course so that Anneka can provide personal feedback and timely answers to your baking questions.

 Whether you’re an occasional cook or a diehard daily baker, there’s a huge amount to learn from The Science of Baking.
-If you are a beginner baker, we highly recommend that you complete Baking Foundations online course
+If you are a beginner baker, we highly recommend that you complete Baking Foundations online course first.

 - Would you like to understand the science behind baking and what is actually happening when you bake?